maryi/CSCW-Project/Project report/ReportDocument.md

 We would like to thank the students and leaders of our CSCW course at the University of Victoria for their thoughtful feedback while presenting our research proposal.

 ##### REFERENCES
+Bannon, L. J., & Schmidt, K. (1989).
+CSCW-four characters in search of a context.
+DAIMI Report Series, 18 (289).

 Bower, M. (2015), Deriving a typology of Web 2.0 learning technologies.
 British Journal of Educational Technology. doi: 10.1111/bjet.12344

 Colace, F., De Santo, M., Greco, L., Moscato, V., Picariello, A. (2015).
 A Collaborative User-Centered Framework for Recommending Items in Online Social Networks.
 Computers in Human Behaviour. doi:10.1016/j.chb.2014.12.011